 A large portion of our clients come to us after suffering the effects of automobile accidents.
-Even low speed collisions can cause tremendous pain and suffering from head and neck trauma.
+Even low-speed collisions can cause tremendous pain and suffer from head and neck trauma.
 Often this pain lingers for months or even years.

 Whiplash symptoms may manifest right after an accident or take several hours to develop; typically, the earlier the symptoms appear, the higher the odds of significant damage to the neck’s soft tissues.

 Whiplash symptoms include the following:

 - Neck pain

 - Muscle spasms